Must sees of San Francisco

 San Francisco is just up the California coast from Hollywood, but with a character of its own.
 The rolling hills, the dense fog and, of course, Golden Gate Bridge have all inspired filmmakers over the years.
 San Francisco has appeared as a backdrop in The Maltese Falcon (1941), Harold and Maude (1971), Escape from Alcatraz (1979), The Social Network (2010), and many more.

-How to spend less in San Francisco
+What to do in San Francisco for 3 days

 Take a hike

 Walking is free and a great way to see the city and beyond.
 Panoramic views of the Golden Gate Bridge and downtown SF can be yours from Tank Hill.
 This 650-foot-high mini-park offers a host of endangered butterflies, rare birds and native plant species.
 Likewise, Kite Hill, a small park in the middle of the city has some equally good views.
 Take a picnic.

 Shop where it's hot